PeterMakus/SeisMIC/docs/source/modules/correlate/get_started.rst

         # type: list of strings or string, wildcards allowed
         network : 'D0'
         station : ['BZG', 'ESO', 'KBG', 'KIR']
+        # For "component" only strings are allowed (no lists!)
+        component: 'Z'  # Use * or ? or None to allow all components

     #### parameters for correlation (emperical Green's function creation)
     co: